-For those opting to use private transport, visitors can take Provincial Highway 9 from Hualien to the Taroko National Park Visitor Center, then taking Provincial Highway 8 (the Central Cross-Island Highway) from the Visitor Center to Dayuling, and then taking Provincial Highway 14A (14Jia) from Dayuling to Wuling, the visitor's center for the Mt.
+For those opting to use private transport, visitors can take Provincial Highway 9 from Hualien to the Taroko National Park Visitor Center, then taking Provincial Highway 8 (the Central Cross-Island Highway) from the Visitor Center to Dayuling (about 79 km), and then taking Provincial Highway 14A (14Jia) from Dayuling to Xiaofeng- the Mt.
+Hehuan Service Station for the Mt.
 Hehuan area.

 Please also note that bus schedules and routes are subject to change, and that you should check with the respective bus companies prior to your departure.